jdunkerley/jdunkerley/AWS Developer.md

     - Allow for reuse of template within a template
     - Part of `Resources` section as a Stack type
     - Must have `TemplateURL` can have `Parameters`
+- For EC2 can use `cfn-init` to install software on instances

 ## Serverless Application Model (SAM)